phoityne/pty-mcp-server/README.md

 In this file, register bash-mcp-server as an MCP server.
 Specify the command as pty-mcp-server and pass the configuration file config.yaml as an argument.
 2. Settings in config.yaml
-The config.yaml file defines the log directory, the directory for scripts, and prompt detection patterns.
+The config.yaml file defines the log directory, the directory for tools, and prompt detection patterns.
 These settings establish the environment for the AI to interact with bash through the PTY.
-3. Place tools-list.json in the scriptsDir
+3. Place tools-list.json in the toolsDir
-You need to place tools-list.json in the directory specified by scriptsDir.
+You need to place tools-list.json in the directory specified by toolsDir.
 This file declares the tools available to the AI, including pty-bash and pty-message.
 4. AI Connects to Bash and Selects Commands Autonomously
 The AI connects to bash through the pseudo terminal and